lasso-js/lasso/README.md

 raptorLoader.async(function(err) {
     // Any modules that are required within the scope
-    // of this function will be loaded asynchronously.
+    // of this function will be loaded asynchronously*.
     // The Optimizer ensures that modules are only
     // loaded once from the server.
+    //
+    // *Modules that were included as part of the initial
+    // page load will automatically be de-duped.

     if (err) {
         // Handle the case where one or more of the